duniter/duniter-bma/doc/API.md

 **Goal**

-GET hardship level for given member's pubkey for writing next block.
+GET hardship level for all member's uid for writing next block.

 **Parameters**